EricHaishen/learngit/readme.txt

-GIT IS A distributed version control system. git is a free  software.
+GIT is A distributed version control system. git is a free  software.